CoolJoule/Joule_11k-min_ARPAsing/README.md

 # Joule 11k_min ARPAsing
-Sound source for the minimal 11k ARPAsing reclist for general testing and usage purposes.<br>
+Voicebank for UTAU, recorded using the minimal 11k ARPAsing reclist for general testing and usage purposes.

-Note that this sound source is currently unfinished.
+Be aware this voicebank is unfinished.
 A pre-release version can be found in "Releases."

 # About This Voicebank
 * **Logical range**: G2～A4<br>